pfrazee/local/docs/misc/building.md

 ```

 If you make changes to them, you should then run 'make' from within local's directory to have their source concatenated and copied into /lib.
 Currently, it doesn't minify the output or combine them into a single file.

+## Tests

+Tests are located within each of the sub-repositories.
+Assuming the sub-repos have been cloned with local (see above), you can access them at the following URLs:

+ - /lib/linkjs/test.html
+ - /lib/myhouse/test.html
+ - /lib/common-client/test.html

+LinkJS uses a NodeJS server to run its remote-request tests against.
+It can be run by executing `node test-server.js` from the linkjs repository.